How to Start a Design Blog to Grow Your Business

 Wherever you place them, your CTAs should link to a landing page.
-To increase your click through rate and conversions, consider offering a special deal or bonus for your readers.
+To increase your click-through rate and conversions, consider offering a special deal or bonus for your readers.
 This is called a lead magnet.
-For example, if you want your blog readers to sign up to your email marketing list, you might offer them a free report or ebook in exchange for their email address.
+For example, if you want your blog readers to sign up for your email marketing list, you might offer them a free report or ebook in exchange for their email address.
 Or if you want prospective clients to get in touch with you, you could offer a free 30-minute consultation.

 Here’s an example of a landing page: